Thursday, December 31, 2009

 Irena is the true heroin of this story.

-She stayed on sight for over two hours until we arrived.
 "Toby" Wet and confused, but saved from danger's from the wildlife of the Great Northwest.

 "Toby"